coinvent/coinvent/architecture.md

 The Blended Concept *may* be a colimit, but it does not have to be.
 The Base Concept *may* be found via anti-unification, but it does not have to be.

 A `Blend Diagram in Progress` is simply a Blend Diagram where any part may be missing or incomplete, and Concepts do not have to be consistent.
-The Blend Diagram in Progress allows that blends may be developed (perhaps iteratively).

 TODO Draw a diagram of this.